molleindustria/likelike-online/README.md

 Glitch offers a code editor, file storage, and an intergrated terminal.
 You can create node applications from scratch via browser.
 Glitch allows you to browse and remix other people projects.

-**Warning** A free Glitch account has a limit of 4000 requests per hour, this projects loads a lot of individual image assets so you can go over the limit pretty easily.
-Consider purchasing a paid account for a public-facing project.

 LIKELIKE Online is already structured for glitch deployment with a server.js and a package.json on the root, and a "public" folder.
 You can deploy this app to Glitch via github or [other git repositories](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)

+You can clone LIKELIKE online by creating a Glitch account and remixing it from the web interface <a href="https://glitch.com/edit/#!/likelike" target="_blank">>>> here <<<</a>

-Alternatively you can follow this process to deploy it starting from a zipped project folder:
+Alternatively you can follow this process to deploy it starting from a zip of the project folder:

 * Create a ZIP file of the project.
 * Upload it to the assets folder in your project, click it and click **Copy Url**